Family violence

 Visit the coercive control page for further information.

-Standing Council of Attorneys-General Family Violence Working Group
+Standing Council of Attorneys-General – Family Violence Working Group

 Federal, state and territory governments share responsibility for effectively responding to family violence and child abuse.
 The states and territories have responsibility for the majority of laws related to family violence, including investigating and responding to child protection issues.

-A Family Violence Working Group of senior justice officials was formed by the then Council of Attorneys-General in May 2017.
-The working group is developing measures to improve the interaction between the family law, child protection and family violence systems.
+A Family Violence Working Group (FVWG) of senior justice officials was formed by the then Council of Attorneys-General in May 2017.
+The FVWG is chaired by the Commonwealth Attorney-General’s Department and supports priority family safety issues under the SCAG.
+The working group is progressing work on a range of issues including information sharing between the child protection, policing and justice systems, and improving family violence competency.

-The family violence working group has successfully developed guiding principles for protecting vulnerable witnesses in family violence and family law proceedings, for use in all jurisdictions.
+To date the FVWG has successfully developed guiding principles for protecting vulnerable witnesses in family violence and family law proceedings, for use in all jurisdictions.
+Download a copy of the Guiding principles.

 Amendments to the Family Law Act 1975